OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 Incidence matrices construct hypergraphs, but how can we collapse these two matrices together to do address-to-address or transaction-to-transaction analysis?
-This bring us to the magic of linear algebra, an in particular matrix multiplication.
+This bring us to the magic of linear algebra, and in particular matrix multiplication.
 You might notice that the two matrices *conform*, One is `m` by `n`, and the other is `n` by `m`.
-This means they can be multiplied, which causes the two incidence matrices to collapse along either dimension.
+This means they can be multiplied, which causes the two incidence matrices to collapse along their common dimension.
 Let's see with an example.
 If the left matrix is multiplied by the right, then the resulting matrix will be a square adjacency matrix